Frequently Asked Questions

 For more information, please see accommodation at Deakin.

 If you do not meet the academic admission requirements for Deakin, you should consider completing a course at one of our pathway providers which may allow you direct admission into the second year of certain Deakin programs.
-Our direct pathway institutions include the Melbourne Institute of Business and Technology (MIBT), Box Hill Institute of TAFE, South West Institute of TAFE, Chisholm Institute of TAFE, Sunraysia Institute of TAFE, and The Gordon Institute of TAFE.
+Our direct pathway institutions include Deakin College, Box Hill Institute of TAFE, South West Institute of TAFE, Chisholm Institute of TAFE, Sunraysia Institute of TAFE, and The Gordon Institute of TAFE.
 A range of further Credit Transfer and Recognition pathways to Deakin are available from other TAFE institutes in Australia, as well as both Australian and overseas institutions.

 If you do not meet the English language admission requirements for Deakin, you should consider an English language course.
 Students can meet the English language requirements of Deakin undergraduate and postgraduate courses by successfully completing an English for Academic Purposes (EAP) program at the Deakin University English Language Institute (DUELI).
 If you decide to take an IELTS (Academic) or TOEFL test, you will need to book early as places fill quickly.
 If you sit for a TOEFL test, you should select Deakin University's designated institution code (DI Code 0765) as one of your institutions to receive your score.